Updated May 27, 2020

 The Trauma of ACOA

-A number of adult children of alcoholics traits exist.
-These are personality differences that occur as a result of growing up in this environment.
-Understanding ACOA traits is important for those who lived with an alcoholic because it can help them understand why they feel and act the way they do.
-In many situations, kids of alcoholics face a unique set of traumatic events that’s hard to equate to any other type of trauma.
+A number of unifying traits tend to describe ACOA.
+These personality characteristics occur as a result of growing up in a chaotic environment.
+Understanding ACOA traits is important for those who have lived with an alcoholic because it can help them understand why they feel and act the way they do.
+In many situations, kids of alcoholics have faced a unique set of traumatic events that’s hard to equate with any other type of trauma.

 What Is “Child of Alcoholic Parent” Syndrome?